PatBall1/detectree2/docs/source/contributing.rst

     git remote add upstream https://github.com/PatBall1/detectree2
     git fetch upstream
-    git checkout master # if not already there git rebase upstream/master # or merge
-    git checkout <feature-branch>
+    git checkout master # if not already there git rebase upstream/master # or git merge upstream/master git checkout <feature-branch>
-    git rebase master # or merge
+    git rebase master # or git merge master
     # now push to your remote repo
     git push -f origin <feature-branch>

-This process can be abbreviated to a one-liner.
+This process can be abbreviated to a couple of commands for advanced Git users.

 ..
 Which updates the local ``master`` branch and syncs to your remote fork's ``master``.
 It is good practice to have the fork's master mirror the upstream master.